 A study in 2011 was the first to point to pathological gambling as a side effect of Abilify.
 The authors looked at three cases of pathological gambling induced by aripiprazole in patients with schizophrenia or schizoaffective disorder.
 None of the patients had a history of pathological gambling.
 They started gambling after they began taking aripiprazole, and when they stopped taking it, the pathological behavior disappeared quickly.

 A French study in 2013 looked at eight patients who were taking aripiprazole and who engaged in pathological gambling.
-The authors found that in seven of the eight cases aripiprazole was a possible cause of the pathological gambling.
-The problem appeared between a few days and a few months after the patients started taking the drug, or after a dosage increase, and decreased after a similar time after the treatment was stopped or the dosage decreased.
+The authors found that in seven of the eight cases, aripiprazole was a possible cause of the pathological gambling.
+The problem appeared between a few days and a few months after the patients started taking the drug or after a dosage increase, and decreased within a similar time after the treatment was stopped or the dosage was decreased.

 Compulsive Eating and Hypersexuality

-A number of studies also link aripiprazole to compulsive eating and hypersexuality.
+A number of studies also link aripiprazole to compulsive eating and uncontrollable sexual urges.

-As for hypersexuality, one study talked about a woman with schizoaffective disorder who began taking 30 mg/day aripiprazole reported “elevated libido and an unstoppable sexual desire.”
-Another related the case of a 36-year-old schizophrenia patient who had never engaged in sexual relationships.
-After starting 20 mg/day aripiprazole “she exhibited increased sexual urges and activities.”
+As for uncontrollable sexual urges, one study talked about a woman with schizoaffective disorder who began taking 30 mg of aripiprazole daily and reported “elevated libido and an unstoppable sexual desire.”
+Another described the case of a 36-year-old schizophrenia patient who had never engaged in sexual relationships.
+After taking 20 mg of aripiprazole a day “she exhibited increased sexual urges and activities.”
 When she was taken off the drug, at her insistence, her libido level subsided.